 When is it?

-The Tollway will assess the natural, built, and human environment to determine the extent of effects that may arise from constructing and operating a project.
-Environmental factors such as air quality, wildlife, vegetation, water quality, wetlands, geology, neighborhoods, park/recreation areas, utilities, visual quality, and cultural resources will be assessed.Public input that is received during the alternative analysis phase are considered in the draft environmental document.
-Following NEPA guidelines, an Environmental Impact Statement (EIS) will be prepared.
+The TCA Study Team will assess the natural, built, and human environment to determine the extent of effects that may arise from constructing and operating the Study.
+Some of the environmental factors to be assessed include air quality, wildlife, vegetation, water quality, wetlands, geology, neighborhoods, park/recreation areas, utilities, visual quality, and cultural resources.Public input will be encouraged and considered throughout the development of the Environmental Impact Statement (EIS).

 Step One: Project Initiation/Scoping/Purpose and Need (Needs Assessment) – The Purpose and Need serves as the backbone of the Tri-County Access Study EIS.
 The Purpose and Need identifies the needs and defines the transportation problems that the project aims to solve.
 The information collected will be used as the basis for the development of the TCA Purpose and Need statement.
 This phase of the Study is informed by early planning studies and early stakeholder engagement.